foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started_with_hs_development_kit.rst

 #.
 You can use any terminal emulation program to view UART output from the HSDK.
 The USB connection provides both the debug channel and RS232 transport.
 Use Tera Term in Windows as an example.

-   * Determine which COM port the EMSK is using.
+   * Determine which COM port the HSDK is using.

       * Open the **Windows Control Panel** and select **Device Manager** in a Windows environment.
       * Expand **Ports (COM and LPT)** in the list.
 Select **USB Serial Port (COM x)** and Note the COM port number for the ARC board.